Ordnance Survey Map

 You can find a variety of local walks with detailed step-by-step guides and Ordnance Survey maps on

 Walkingworld.
-Put Kirkby Stephen into the 'Place' search to find walks nearby.
-Walks can be bought individually for £1.95 or an annual subscription of £15.50 gives you unlimited access to over 5000 walks.
+Walks can be bought individually for £1.95 or an annual subscription of £15.50 gives you unlimited access to over 7000 walks.
 Use the voucher code KIRKBYS to save £2.50 on the usual subscription of £18.

-Two very popular local walks, at Smardale Gill and to the summit of Wild Boar Fell, are free to download from Walkingworld.
+Three very popular local walks, along the Viaducts, at Smardale Gill and to the summit of Wild Boar Fell, are free to download from Walkingworld.
 Just join the site as a member and then look at the

 free sample walks page for these and a number of other walks in Cumbria.